-A developmental position starts with less than the full range of duties or responsibilities of the full working level position, and the employee is paid at a rate appropriate for the duties they are performing.
+A developmental position starts with less than the full range of duties or responsibilities of the full working level position, and the employee is paid at a rate appropriate for the duties they're performing.

 A gradual increase in the duties and responsibilities is expected, and progression to the full working level is dependent upon the employee's performance, the experience gained, and completion of any required training.

-If you are contemplating creating a developmental position, contact AskMyHR and we will direct you to a Classification Specialist to help you determine the appropriate classification level.
+If you're contemplating creating a developmental position, contact AskMyHR and we'll direct you to a Classification Specialist to help you determine the appropriate classification level.
 An updated job description may be required.
 We also advise you to review the guidelines around salary administration for developmental positions.

 Growth positions require on-the-job experience to reach the full working level of the position.
 In order to progress from one level to the next, employees must meet certain performance standards and attain a pre-determined number of hours.

-Growth positions are advertised at the full working level with a notation that they are growth to that level and that lesser qualified successful applicants will be appointed at lower levels and trained and promoted to the higher level on the basis of a pre-determined plan.
+Growth positions are advertised at the full working level with a notation of growth to that level and that lesser qualified successful applicants will be appointed at lower levels and trained and promoted to the higher level on the basis of a pre-determined plan.

-The growth series option provides managers with the expertise they require over time although it may take a few years before the individual is fully capable of performing all the duties of the position.
-In the interim, there is a need to spend time training an individual and administering the program.
+The growth series option provides managers with the expertise they require over time, although it may take a few years before the individual is fully capable of performing all the duties of the position.
+In the interim, there's a need to spend time training an individual and administering the program.